 Use Leaf Mold in containers for its ability to retain water.

 For perennial plants in containers or in the ground, you can use leaf mold as a mulch top dressing for winter protection.
-The best time to mulch with leaf mold is after the first few frosts.
-First remove any dead vegetation and apply 2" of leaf mold.
-You easily can turn it into the garden or container the next spring!
+The best time to mulch with leaf mold is after the first few touches of frost.
+First, remove any dead vegetation and apply 2" of leaf mold.
+You easily can turn it into the garden or container next spring!

 Second Free Soil Additive